frenchrb/JMU_DOIs/README.md

 App to mint DOIs from bepress Digital Commons metadata using DataCite

 ## Requirements
 Created and tested with Python 3.5 and Saxon-HE 9.7.
 Requires lxml, requests, xlrd, xlwt, and xlutils.
 PyInstaller 3.3.1 used to create executable.
+DOI2SierraOCLC.py additionally requires jsonmerge and pymarc.

 Requires a config file (local_settings.ini) in the same directory.
 Example of local_settings.ini: